Psychtoolbox-3/psychtoolbox-3.github.com/linux.markdown

     sudo apt-get install octave-psychtoolbox-3

-If you prefer to run Psychtoolbox with Matlab, install this meta-package
+If you prefer to run Psychtoolbox with Matlab, _first_ install Matlab, then install this meta-package

     sudo apt-get install matlab-psychtoolbox-3